Ousso11/ADAFlix/index.md

 exceptionally high revenues.
 To truly understand this pattern, I am applying a logarithmic transformation to the revenue data, thereby smoothing out these spikes and approximating a normal distribution.
-This step is essential to make the dara more amenable for the sophisticated statistical analyses that follow."
+This step is essential to make the data more amenable for the sophisticated statistical analyses that follow."
 </p>
+<h4 style="color: rgb(190, 30, 0);">Inflation</h4>

 <p>
 "Before starting the feature analysis, a key transformation remains.